Hell Invades Heaven

 - In one episode of South Park, the legions of Hell are invading Heaven and Kenny (who is currently dead) is called on to stop them.

 - In the Futurama movie The Beast With a Billion Backs, the living beings in the universe move to Yivo, a kindlly monstrosity whose body is in fact Heaven.
-Bender misses Fry, so brings his army of damned robots to attack.
+Bender misses Fry, so brings his army of damned robots from Robot Hell to attack.